 Key Points

-- A Pug puppy typically costs between $2,000 and $5,000 in Australia, with pricing influenced by breeder reputation, lineage, and location.
+- A Pug puppy typically costs between $2,000 and $5,000 in Australia, depending on breeder and pedigree.

 - Known for their charming personalities and distinctive looks, Pugs are adored for their playful, affectionate nature.